-Kirsty's research interests lie primarily in the area of the regulation of human reproduction and genetic technologies, particularly where these overlap with issues in Family Law; and the law of obligations, in particular those obligations based on 'relationship' and/or imbalances of power.
-She is also interested in the nature of modern legal education more generally.
+Kirsty's research interests lie primarily in the area of the regulation of human reproduction and genetic technologies, particularly where these overlap with issues in family law.
+A current long-term research project focuses on reform of the UK’s laws on surrogacy.
+She also researches within the law of obligations, in particular those obligations based on ‘relationship’, assumptions of responsibility and/or imbalances of power.

 - Regulation of assisted conception